kryptokrona/kryptokrona-docs/Frequently-Asked-Questions.md

   * A wrong password - check `walletd.log` to check if this is occurring.
 If you are sure your password is correct, this link could be helpful - <https://github.com/turtlecoin/desktop-xamarin/issues/20>
   * You have another `walletd.exe` or `TurtleCoind.exe` process running.
 Only one of these can be running at once, and the GUI launches its own.
 Check Task Manager and close down any of these processes and try again.
   * `walletd` is importing blocks from the DB, which takes a while and so the GUI thinks it has crashed.
 Solution here - <https://github.com/turtlecoin/desktop-xamarin/issues/17#issuecomment-366790435>
-  * If all else fails, if you have your private keys then you can instead import your wallet into SimpleWallet.
+  * If all else fails, if you have your private keys then you can instead import your wallet into ZedWallet.
     * If that is not a desirable option, come and ask for help over at [the Discord][Discord_Link]

 ## Paper Wallet / Cold Storage?<a name="paper-wallet-cold-storage"></a>